OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-error-route-is-protected-by-middleware/README.md

+# 🐞 Next.js Middleware: Handling `Error: Route is protected by middleware`

 This document addresses a common error encountered when implementing Next.js Middleware:  `Error: Route is protected by middleware`.
 This error arises when you've configured middleware to protect a route, but the client-side navigation or a direct request to that route doesn't properly handle the authentication or authorization checks enforced by the middleware.
 This usually happens when you're not redirecting to a login page or handling the unauthorized access appropriately within the middleware itself.